The artist has commented on observing busy city crowds:

 I draw using a graphic program that allows me to bend thick lines over the photograph and fill the gaps with flat colour.
 A gang of characters emerges, caught in mid stride, going about their business with bags or phones or cold drinks.
 Their random, momentary decisions became frozen into a set piece, a logo and symbol drawn in the most emphatic and generalised way I could manage while sticking to the details of what I saw.
 Symbols and hieroglyphs, images and road signs perform similar tasks of turning objects and people into a language that is specific enough to describe but general enough to be read.
 These words can be combined to form sentences just as the people combine to form crowds.
 Walkways and pavements turn pedestrians into lines of text, read left to right.

 The series of figures, created exclusively for Pacific Place by British artist Julian Opie, is the latest addition to Swire Properties’ permanent art collection, as part of the Company’s long-time support of the arts and placemaking.
-Inspired by and designed to engage with its community —the workers, tourists and shoppers of Pacific Place and people of Hong Kong Parade. and Running 3. is a noteworthy highlight for the Pacific Place community and beyond.
+Inspired by and designed to engage with its community —the workers, shoppers of Pacific Place and people of Hong Kong Parade. and Running 3. is a noteworthy highlight for the Pacific Place community and beyond.